jamesturk/scrapeghost/docs/tutorial.md

 As a safeguard, the maximum cost for a single scrape is configured to $1 by default.
 If you want to change this, you can set the `max_cost` parameter.

-One option is to lower the `split_token` a bit further.
+One option is to lower the `auto_split_length` a bit further.
 Many more requests means it takes even longer, but if you can stick to GPT-3.5-Turbo it was possible to get a scrape to complete for $0.13.

 But as promised, this is something that `scrapeghost` isn't currently very good at.